deeproots/deeproots.github.io/vim-intro.md

 -   [Sublime Edit](http://www.sublimetext.com) (Mac, Linux, or Windows) - Free
 -   [Notepad++](http://notepad-plus-plus.org) (Windows) - Free

-I hope that is helpful - obviously I'm pretty passionate about the way that Vim has improved my efficiency, but I'm very interested to know what you end up using!
+I hope that is helpful - obviously I'm pretty passionate about the way that Vim has improved my efficiency, but I'm also very interested to know what you end up using!